 Cook boneless, skinless chicken breasts in parchment paper and you'll always have moist, tender, juicy, wonderfully flavored chicken to use in sandwiches, salads, casseroles, and soups.
 This is a simple and foolproof way to cook a lot of chicken at one time.
-The parchment paper seals in the moisture, so the chicken steams in its own juices and retains a lot of flavor.
+The parchment paper seals in the moisture, so the chicken steams in its own juices and retains a lot of flavors.

 Add a lemon, some dried spices if you'd like, and salt and pepper to flavor the chicken.
 I like to cook about 10 to 12 breasts this way, then chop the meat and freeze it in 1-cup portions to use in salads and casseroles (always label the package with the frozen meat with the contents and the date it was made).
-Cooking chicken this way is much cheaper than buying precooked chicken (especially a rotisserie chicken!) and the meat is very good.
+Cooking chicken this way is much cheaper than buying pre-cooked chicken (especially a rotisserie chicken!) and the meat is very good.

-Let the chicken cool for about 20 minutes, then chop it into pieces or shed it as you like.
+Let the chicken cool for about 20 minutes, then chop it into pieces or shred it as you like.
 Put on a couple of plates in the fridge for another hour, then pack in hard sided freezer containers, label them, seal, and freeze up to 3 months.
 To use the frozen cooked chicken, let it stand overnight in the fridge until it's thawed.